seungrokjung/opt_demo_ipu/README.md

 # OPT demo on Ryzen AI IPU
-OPT demo user interfacet for serving and evaluating GPT-based Chatbot.
+OPT demo user interface for serving and evaluating GPT-based Chatbot.
 The demo system consists of three parts.
 - Web ux/ui: Provides user interface with configurable parameters, such as temperature for token decoding sampling & max output token length
 - Model worker: Launches, OPT models in quantizable format so that IPU can offload Matmul kernel operations.
 - Controller: Links Model worker and Web ux/ui